-The following regulations govern students who ride Poudre School District buses.
-Students will be responsible for knowing and following these rules.
+This regulation governs students who ride Poudre School District buses.
+Students are responsible for knowing and following these rules.

-At the Bus Stop
+■ At the Bus Stop

-- 1. Students must be at the bus stop no later than five minutes before the bus is scheduled to arrive. - 2.
-Students must be out of the roadway either on the sidewalk or on the shoulder of the road as the bus approaches the stop. - 3.
-If a student causes damage to personal or public property at a bus stop, the student and his or her parents/guardians shall be responsible for it.
+- 1. Students must be at the bus stop no later than five (5) minutes before the bus is scheduled to arrive. - 2.
+Students must be out of the roadway on the sidewalk, the shoulder of the road, or other safe location out of the roadway as the bus approaches the stop. - 3.
+If a student causes damage to personal or public property at a bus stop, the student and the student's parents/guardians/caregivers will be responsible for the damage.